 Most workplace stress advice starts and ends with the individual: breathe deeper, take a walk, try meditation, download an app.
-Those tools can be helpful in the moment.
-But they often fall flat because they ignore a major source of stress hiding in plain sight: the way employees experience their health benefits.
+Those tools can help in the moment.
+But they often fall flat because they ignore a major source of stress hiding in plain sight: how employees experience their health benefits.

-From a health plan and benefits systems perspective, a surprising amount of “work stress” is actually benefits stress-the constant mental load of figuring out where to go, what something will cost, which vendor handles what, and whether using care will create a financial mess later.
-That uncertainty doesn’t just irritate people.
-It quietly drains attention, raises anxiety, and makes it harder to recover from normal job pressure.
+From a benefits perspective, a surprising amount of "work stress" is actually benefits stress—the constant mental load of figuring out where to go, what something will cost, which vendor handles what, and whether using care will create a financial mess later.
+That uncertainty doesn't just irritate people.
+It quietly drains attention, spikes anxiety, and makes normal job pressure harder to shake.

 The overlooked stressor: benefits friction

-Employees don’t typically describe this as “benefits friction.”
-They describe it as that nagging feeling that getting care is risky-financially, logistically, or both.
-And when uncertainty becomes routine, it turns into chronic stress.
+Employees don't typically call it "benefits friction."
+They describe it as that nagging feeling that getting care is risky—financially, logistically, or both.
+When uncertainty becomes routine, it turns into chronic stress.

 Here are some common thoughts that show up in the background of the workday: